 Students need to know that preparation is as important, if not more important for an open book exam.
-The quality of the notes taken in advance and preparation of referenced material is key to success.
+The quality of the notes taken in advance and preparation of referenced material are key to success.
 Under open book exam conditions, there may be a greater temptation to copy and paste from the resources students have to hand.
 Students should take an academic approach to drawing upon quotes and data to support their answers or argument.

-Students should be aware that they must not wait until the very end of their exam time to start submitting their response as they may go over the allocated time and incur a penalty.
+Students should be aware that they must not wait until the very end of their exam time to submit their response, as they may exceed the allocated time and incur a penalty.
 The exact amount of technical time will depend on the standard 'writing' duration of your exam and other factors such as:

-- Whether the responses are submitted automatically once the allotted time is up. - How many documents / digital artefacts students are required to submit. - Whether the student submissions are to be handwritten and scanned or wordprocessed. - Whether submission relies on more than one software application. - The volume of student submissions to the system at the time of submission.
+- whether the responses are submitted automatically once the allotted time is up; - how many documents / digital artefacts are students required to submit; - whether the student submissions are to be handwritten and scanned or wordprocessed; - whether submission relies on more than one software application; - the volume of student submissions to the system at the time of submission.

-It is important that students familiarise themselves with the processes of downloading /uploading and so on.
+It is important that students familiarise themselves with the processes of downloading/uploading and so on.
 Schools should also ensure that they have support in place should any technical problems occur.
 In the context of open-book examinations, students are not permitted to discuss the exam with other students or post on social media or other fora within 36 hours of the UK start time.